tbhb/typing-graph/.github/pull_request_template.md

 2. **Open a new issue** describing the problem or suggestion
 3. **Start a discussion** if you want to explore ideas or get feedback before formal proposals

-The maintainer will review issues and discussions, and valuable contributions at this stage will help shape the project's direction before 1.0.
+Issues and discussions are reviewed regularly, and valuable contributions at this stage will help shape the project's direction before 1.0.

 ---